 Hebrews 11:13 All these people died still believing what God had promised them.
 They did not receive what was promised, but they saw it all from a distance and welcomed it.
 They agreed that they were foreigners and nomads.

-Does that mean that it is time to move?
+Knowing this, is it had time to move?
 Of course not.
 Statistics only provide information.
 But correlation does not demonstrate causality.

 Since 1967 dual citizenship has been permitted in the United States.
 Many Americans today have dual passports.
-That is kind of what it is like for the Father’s children.
-We are citizens of our native countries and we are also citizens of heaven.
+That is kind of what it is like for children of the King.
+We are citizens of our native countries on earth and we are also citizens of heaven.
 Most people down through the centuries lived on earth for less than 100 years.
-Compared to eternity that is infinitesimally less than a nano drop of water measured against the Pacific Ocean.
+Compared to eternity that is infinitesimally small, less than a nanodrop of water measured against the Pacific Ocean.

 But there is a downside.
-In fact, the world can be quite hostile to the Father’s children.
+The world can be quite hostile children of the King.
 One way or another we are told, “your kind is not welcome here.”
-In our lifetime, this antipathy is rising to the level of hatred.
-Are we hated simply because we cherish the name of Christ?
+In our lifetime, this antipathy has risen to the level of hatred.
+And why are we hated?
+Is it simply because cherish we cherish the name of the Lord Jesus Christ?
 Sadly yes!
 But this is really nothing new.

 1 John 3:13 So don’t be surprised, dear brothers and sisters, if the world hates you.